 Married to Jocelyn, Kumar is an avid amateur photographer with an interest in low light photography and a serious cyclist, having cycled in Switzerland with the Swiss national team.
 He also loves skiing and plays badminton.

 Mark is CEO and founding partner of Carlton Forest Group LLP, a multi-disciplined organisation covering commercial property, logistics, added value processing, and the development of cleaner energy generation including the up-cycling of various waste streams.
 He is an Old Worksopian and has a child at the School.
-Mark is also active on his local Parish Council and his other interests include skiing, rugby union, and travelling; but mostly he enjoys spending time with his family.
+Mark is a board member on Doncaster Chamber of Commerce and his other interests include skiing, rugby union, and travelling; but mostly he enjoys spending time with his family.